Student Information

 Semester Process

-Once you have had your initial meeting, a Semester Request Form must be completed every semester.
-For help filling out the request form, please stop by the office, email access@rrcc.edu, or call 303-914-6733 or 720-336-3893 (VP) so that we may assist you.
+Students requesting their approved accommodations must complete a Semester Request Form (SRF) for every semester they are enrolled in order to be sent an Accommodations Letter.
+SRFs can be completed at any point in the semester.
+For help filling out this form, please stop by the office, email access@rrcc.edu, or call 303-914-6733 or 720-336-3893 (VP) so that we may assist you.

 How do accommodations for testing work?

-- If you are approved to test in Accessibility Services, you must contact us to schedule an appointment (access@rrcc.edu or 303-914-6733).
+- If you are approved to test in Accessibility Services, please schedule a test appointment by visiting the office or contacting access@rrcc.edu or 303-914-6733.

-The alternative format process generally takes 1 to 3 weeks from the date the request is received.
+The alternative format process generally takes one to three weeks from the date the request is received.
 Please be sure to request your books two to three weeks prior to the beginning of the new semester or as soon as you have registered for classes.

 - Students must have been approved for alternative media/materials during the initial meeting

-- A Semester Request Form must be submitted requesting Alternative Format as an accommodation
+- A Semester Request Form must be submitted requesting Alternate Format as an accommodation

 - A book agreement form has to be signed every semester prior to beginning of the semester